Skip to content

 Finding Our True North: The “Why”

-The first session of the day was dedicated to the most fundamental question: Why do we, as a leadership team, exist?
+The first session was dedicated to the most fundamental question: Why do we, as a leadership team, exist?

 The process was deceptively simple.
-We started with five minutes of silent, individual reflection, jotting down our thoughts on post-it notes.
-Then, we broke into smaller groups to share, discuss and cluster these individual ideas into common themes.
+Five minutes of silent individual reflection, jotting down thoughts on post-it notes.
+Then small groups to share, discuss and cluster the ideas into common themes.

-Two dominant, and seemingly contradictory, roles became clear.
 The first was our function as a Bridge or Funnel.
-Post-it notes with phrases like “Bring Clarity to Exec Vision” and “Translate strategy to operations” spoke to our role in cascading information top-down.
+Post-its with phrases like “Bring Clarity to Exec Vision” and “Translate strategy to operations” spoke to cascading information top-down.

 At the same time, notes about “Surfacing problems from IC levels to Execs” and “Bubble up issues” highlighted our responsibility to channel critical information bottom-up.
-We were the central nervous system of the company, ensuring signals flowed freely in both directions.
+We were the central nervous system of the company - signals flowing freely in both directions.

-We exist to “catalyze results” and “uncover opportunities”.
-This wasn’t a passive role.
-It was about actively engaging with, stress-testing and improving the company’s strategy.
+We exist to catalyze results and uncover opportunities.
+Not a passive role - it was about stress-testing and improving the company’s strategy.

-As I looked at the wall, I realized our purpose wasn’t one-dimensional.
+Our purpose wasn’t one-dimensional.
 We were being asked to be both a stable bridge and a provocative challenger.
+Navigating that tension is where our real value lives.

-It’s in navigating that very tension that our true value lies.
-The exercise was about uncovering the essential truth of our function, same as Ray Dalio puts it in Principles:
+The exercise was about uncovering the essential truth of our function, the way Ray Dalio puts it in Principles:

 Truth - or, more precisely, an accurate understanding of reality - is the essential foundation for any good outcome.